alexshaulskyi/personell_manager/README.md

 ## Description

 Anyone can register and then create a property.
 Users can only access and see their own property.
 After registration it is possible to add rooms, cleaning types and create employees accounts, which they will use to log in.

-## Achieved goals

-* CRUD operations related to rooms, employees and cleanings are performed via AJAX calls.
-* Modification of rooms, employees and cleanings data is IN-PLACE edit based.

 ## Released updates: